MrPekar98/Tab2KG-benchmark/README.md

 # Table to KG Entity Linking Benchmark
 Table to KG entity linking benchmark evaluation scalability, data dynamism, and KG generality.

+Before setting up this benchmark, make sure you have at least 1.5T disk space available.

 ## Setup
 Before executing the benchmark, the table corpora must be downloaded and processed, Wikidata and DBpedia must be downloaded, and a Neo4J instance must be setup and populated with the two knowledge graphs.
 All of this is wrapped in a single Docker file `setup.dockerfile`.